binerogroup/documentation/_sources/networking/reverse-dns-ptr.rst.txt

 - In the "domain" field, enter the full PTR (for example ``smtp.binero.com.``).
 Note the final dot in the example which needs to be there (this is the root zone that is most often left out).

-- In the description field, enter an optional description of the IP (for instance "external mail relay").
+- In the description field, enter an optional description of the IP (for example "external mail relay").

 - In the TTL field, enter the TTL (in seconds) you prefer.